 Galton is best remembered as the father of eugenics.
 Now that natural selection was understood, he felt it should be applied to humans.
 He fretted that the "unfit" were no longer weeded out by natural selection, but instead survived and bred like bunnies in big-city slums.
 For examples of the finest human specimens, however, Galton felt the need to look no further than his own family tree.
 The diagram on this page shows what he once published in Nature, identifying family members who possessed scientific ability or brilliance, along with regular mortals.
 (Galton's analysis of his family tree didn't consider the possibility that he and his relatives might have enjoyed similar advantages such as wealth, connections, or access to the best schools.)
 Two of the super-bright ancestors in this diagram were the potter Josiah Wedgwood and the polymath Erasmus Darwin.
 Not surprisingly, their mutual grandson Charles got a brilliant box.
 Sharing one grandfather with his famous cousin, Galton apparently felt justified in giving himself a brilliant box, too.
 Given his insistence that ability is determined by inheritance, however, he made a curious exception to that rule in giving another brilliant box to a different cousin, who, from the looks of this diagram, inherited nothing more than scientific ability from Grandpa Galton.
 Perhaps family loyalty influenced Galton's judgment.
 Or perhaps he was ahead of his time in grasping the concept of advantageous mutation — in this case mere ability transmogrifying into sheer brilliance.

 Shortly before his death, he wrote a story, Kantsaywhere, describing his eugenic utopia, complete with buxom women, apparently a crucial ingredient of his utopia.
 Bright, healthy individuals (such as members of the English aristocracy and gentry) were treated and paid well, and encouraged to have plenty of children.
 Social undesirables were treated with reasonable kindness so long as they worked hard and stayed celibate.
 Although Galton's vision was chilling, he likely would have been sickened by the forced sterilizations and mass exterminations later carried out in the name of improving society.
-Had he been born a generation or two later, Galton might have found himself an arguable target for sterilization, given his propensity for nervous breakdowns.
+Galton was rumored to have an IQ of almost 200, but had he been born a generation or two later, he might have found himself an arguable target for sterilization, given his propensity for nervous breakdowns.
 As it was, he regretted the fact that he and his wife never had any children of their own, a situation he quietly suspected might have resulted from his fondness for sewing wild oats in his younger days.